 Total game changer.
 I still like the cloud print a lot, but I love this painting on a whole other level.
 It’s oils, ink and acrylic on paper, and it’s pretty big – it would fit perfectly to hide the awkward mirror that’s attached to the wall behind the dresser, half poking out like a weirdo (there are pictures of that in week one’s post).

-It’s my absolute favourite piece of art that I own, and I’m so excited to add another one of Alice’s paintings to our bedroom.
+I already own one of the artist, Alice Neave‘s paintings.
+And it’s my absolute favourite piece of art that I own, and I’m so excited to add another one of her paintings to the bedroom.

 I’ve also been on the hunt for a floor mirror.
 I had my eye on one at Cox & Cox – a full length one with a simple black iron frame.
-There are two issues with it: one is that is £260 shipped, which on it’s own might be do-able, but there are a lot of other things I’m forking out for here, so it’s definitely pushing it.
+There are two issues with it, though.
+One: it’s £260 shipped, which is pushing my budget.
 The second is that it’s on back-order – it initially estimated mid-October, but now their website is showing late-October, and I’m not sure I can take the chance that it might be pushed back even later.

 Instead, I found one at Ikea that has a similar black frame (albeit in fiberboard, not lovely iron).
 It’s a little wider and a chunk shorter, but if I hang it rather than lean it, it’ll still be tall enough.